My Lesbian Experience with Loneliness

-My Lesbian Experience with Loneliness (さびしすぎてレズ風俗に行きましたレポ, Sabishisugite Rezu Fūzoku ni Ikimashita Repo) or The Private Report on My Lesbian Experience with Loneliness is an autobiographical josei manga by Nagata Kabi.
+My Lesbian Experience with Loneliness (さびしすぎてレズ風俗に行きましたレポ, Sabishisugite Rezu Fūzoku ni Ikimashita Repo) or The Private Report on My Lesbian Experience with Loneliness is a Japanese autobiographical manga written and illustrated by Nagata Kabi.
 It was originally published by Nagata on the art website Pixiv.
-It was later published as a single print volume by East Press in June 2016 in Japanese, and by Seven Seas Entertainment in June 2017 in English, with this version winning the Harvey Award for Best Manga of 2018.
+The manga was published in Japanese as a single print volume by East Press in June 2016, and in English by Seven Seas Entertainment in June 2017, with the English version winning the Harvey Award for Best Manga of 2018.

 The manga was well received by critics, one of whom called it a counterpoint to the "yuri fantasies" common to the genre, and was included on several lists of the best comics of the year, including the annual Kono Manga ga Sugoi! list.
-Japanese-American critics such as Okuyama have productively classified this genre as tōjisha manga - first-person narratives about lived experience of mental health distress - a subcategory of Japanese medical manga, which has since the 1970s grown into a considerable subgenre.
 A sequel, My Solo Exchange Diary, was released in Japan in December 2016, and in English in June 2018.
 A third installment, My Solo Exchange Diary Volume 2, was released in English in February 2019.
 Another sequel, My Alcoholic Escape from Reality, was released in Japan in November 2019, and in English in May 2021.